beothorn/telegramAIConnector/wiki/falai-tools.md

 # FalAi tools

 These tools leverage [Fal.ai](https://fal.ai) models to work with images and audio.
+To use it, you are required to install ffmpeg.

 ## editImage
 Uses `fal-ai/flux-pro/kontext` to edit an uploaded image according to a text prompt and saves the result as a new file.